chappers/chappers.github.io/_posts/2012-09-15-Prototypes.md

 ---
 layout: post
-category : web micro log
+category: web micro log
-tags : [opinion, data mining]
+tags: [opinion, data mining]
 tagline:
 ---

 Too often, prototype creep occurs.
 Prototypes end up being the production version, regardless of whether it is appropriate.

 >     "We don't have enough time."

 Is the most common excuses for not creating a production copy.
 However, we really should plan accordingly.
 There are many reasons for creating production versions from scratch.
 One being:

 >     Once in production, a prototype will never die.

 This is why "we don't have enough time." is dangerous excuse.
 We should make quality a requirement.
 Not a 'nice to have'.